nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > * **`add`**` dinner with mom `**`from`**` 19:30 `**`to`**` 20:30 02 oct 2016`

 > ###### Specifying deadline : `by`
-> This parameter is used to indicate the deadline of an event.<br>
+> This parameter is used to indicate the deadline of a task.<br>
 > Format: **`by`**` [datetime]`<br>

 > > [datetime] must be in the format: hh:mm dd mmm yyyy (e.g. 19:30 12 oct 2016)